Visit Pitcairn Island – Visa Requirements

 Visit Pitcairn Island – Weather

 Pitcairn Island is in the southern hemisphere about halfway between French Polynesia and Easter Island.
-That means the weather is warm year round, with slightly higher rainfall in the summer months from November to March.
+The weather in the Pitcairn Islands is the same the year round, so it doesn’t matter when you choose to visit.
+Temperatures are warm year all year, with slightly higher rainfall in the summer months from November to March.
 Temperatures then are from 77 – 95 F (25 – 35 C).
 In the winter months, temperatures average 60 – 75 F (16 – 24 C).

 Pitcairn Island – See the Sights